Connect to Your Virtualization Infrastructure

 To enable these features, you need to supply ControlUp with credentials and connection details for your virtualization infrastructure.
 This operation is performed by creating a hypervisor connection in the Hypervisors folder, which is automatically created in the root of your organization tree.
 This is the location where all supported hypervisor connections and related objects can be created and monitored.
 You can manage and monitor any combination of supported hypervisors that you may have in your environment.
 To do so, you must create a hypervisor connection for each hypervisor instance (VMware vCenter, Nutanix AHV cluster, XenServer pool or standalone server, Hyper-V cluster, or standalone server) in your environment.

-Note: There is no need to install XenCenter, vSphere client, or any other hypervisor client software in order to make connections to supported hypervisors in ControlUp.
+There is no need to install XenCenter, a vSphere client, or any other hypervisor client software to connect to our supported hypervisors in ControlUp.

 Creating a hypervisor connection

 To create a hypervisor connection, click the Add Hypervisor button on the Home ribbon of My Organization view, or right-click on the Hypervisors folder and choose Add -> Hypervisor.

 If you want to add a vCenter server, enter the vCenter URL in the format https://<vCenter name or IP>/sdk) and create a meaningful name that you would like to see in the ControlUp Real-Time Console.
 Next, use the Credentials drop-down to select or create a set of Active Directory credentials for connecting to your vCenter server.